tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_1_.md

 Stapled to the bottom of the box, there is a torn page from what I’m assuming is an old book of poetry.

-The title of the poem is *De onde Lúcifer pousou, brotou um Fio de Deus.* From English to Portuguese, it reads:
+The title of the poem is *De onde Lúcifer pousou, brotou um Fio de Deus.* Portuguese to English, it reads:

 *“From where Lucifer landed, God Thread sprouted”*